FelixKrueger/Bismark/Bismark_User_Guide.md

 ## (III) Bismark methylation extractor

 Bismark comes with a supplementary `bismark_methylation_extractor` script which operates on Bismark result files and extracts the methylation call for every single C analysed.
 The position of every single C will be written out to a new output file, depending on its context (CpG, CHG or CHH), whereby methylated Cs will be labelled as forward reads (+), non-methylated Cs as reverse reads (-).
 The resulting files can be imported into a genome viewer such as SeqMonk (using the generic text import filter) and the analysis of methylation data can commence.
-Alternatively, the output of the methylation extractor can be transformed into a `bedGraph` file using the option `--bedGraph` (see also `--counts`).
+Alternatively, the output of the methylation extractor can be transformed into a `bedGraph` and `coverage` file using the option `--bedGraph` (see also `--counts`).
 This step can also be accomplished from the methylation extractor output using the stand-alone script `bismark2bedGraph` (also part of the Bismark package available for download at [bioinformatics.babraham.ac.uk](http://www.bioinformatics.babraham.ac.uk/projects/bismark/)).
+The `coverage` file can also be imported into SeqMonk directly using `Import Data > Bismark (cov)`.
 Optionally, the bedGraph counts output can be used to generate a genome-wide cytosine report which reports the number on every single CpG (optionally every single cytosine) in the genome, irrespective of whether it was covered by any reads or not.
 As this type of report is informative for cytosines on both strands the output may be fairly large (~46mn CpG positions or >1.2bn total cytosine positions in the human genome...).
-The bedGraph to genome-wide cytosine report conversion can also be run individually using the stand- alone module `bedGraph2cytosine` (also part of the Bismark package available for download at [bioinformatics.babraham.ac.uk](http://www.bioinformatics.babraham.ac.uk/projects/bismark/)).
+The bedGraph to genome-wide cytosine report conversion can also be run individually using the stand- alone module `coverage2cytosine` (also part of the Bismark package available for download at [bioinformatics.babraham.ac.uk](http://www.bioinformatics.babraham.ac.uk/projects/bismark/)).

-As of Bismark version 0.6 or higher the default input format for the `bismark_methylation_extractor` is SAM (or potentially BAM or CRAM if you’ve got Samtools installed).
-The former custom Bismark format can still be used by specifying `--vanilla`.
+As of Bismark version 0.6 or higher the default input format for the `bismark_methylation_extractor` is BAM/SAM (or potentially CRAM if you’ve got Samtools 1.2+ installed).
+The former custom Bismark format can still be used by specifying `--vanilla` (for the time being).

 ### The methylation extractor output looks like this (tab separated):